Lezn0/ip/docs/README.md

 ### 7. delete

-Deletes the task at the index entered.
+Deletes the task on the list at the index entered.

 Example of usage: